DanielIrimia87/Meet-my-favorite-DJs/README.md

-# Main-Html-Project
+# Meet-my-favorite-DJs

+This project is the Week 1 Assignment of Brainnest Front-End Training.
+It's an HTML-only website with my top favorites DJ's and why I love them so much

-A link to my website  https://danielirimia87.github.io/main-html-project/
+A link to the website